 Table-Setting Perimeter Problems

-With the ever-changing developments in technology, there is a great opportunity to breathe new life into your classroom through the use of computers.
+Right now is a great opportunity to breathe new life into your classroom through the use of computers (most of us don't have a choice 😆 ).
 But remember, it’s not the fact that you are using technology, it’s how you incorporate it that makes all the difference.

 I feel that one of the most valuable resources I have provided through the blog is the number of resources you can use to implement the Standards for Mathematical Practice.
 I hope you have seen these articles and downloadable resources, but here they are all in one place and organized by standard:

-If we can take hold of these elements and put them into practice, or even deepen our use of them if we are already using them, then we will breathe new life into our lessons and build student confidence.
+If we can take hold of these elements and put them into practice, or even deepen our use of them if we are already using them, then we will breathe new life into our lessons and build student confidence despite the changes in schools!